Bid on Branded Keywords

 Distinguish Among Duplicate Businesses Names

-A lot of people only consider competing businesses within the same city when deciding what to name their business.
+A lot of people only consider competing businesses within the same industry when deciding what to name their business.
 Since business names are registered on a state by state basis, it’s possible that two businesses can have the same name.
 It’s more common than you may think.

 Control SERP Messaging